TDD-Katas/roman-numerals/v1_only_functional_tests/README.md

 <h2>Findings</h2>

 It took over 40 tests to complete the kata.
 The increments where really really tiny.
 It felt like slowly uncovering an algorithm to compute the roman number decimal value.
+The refactoring stage was really crucial.
+Most of the time was spent on exposing and refactoring duplication.
-And indeed an algorithm emerged.
+In the end an new algorithm emerged.
 I was totally surprised by that.

 The algorithm found can be described like this:
 * locate the biggest symbol in a roman numeral